ImMrKDA/EyeBombingSP/EYE BOMBING - SUMMATIVE PRESENTATION.md

 #EYEBOMBING - SUMMATIVE PRESENTATION

 To start this document, I'd like first to call out what Eyebombing is.
-Here we've got the definition of Eyebombing by their oficial website www.eyebombing.com.
+Here we've got the definition of Eyebombing by their official website www.eyebombing.com.

 > "**Eyebombing** is the art of sticking “googly eyes” onto an inanimate object in the public sphere, in a way that cleverly lends the object the appearance of a living creature.
 Ultimately the goal is to humanize the streets, and bring sunshine to people passing by."